top of page

 (2026 Guide for Established Founders)

-There comes a point in every high-achieving founder’s journey where the work evolves, but the brand doesn’t keep up.
-It’s a subtle shift at first: you’re achieving deeper results, commanding higher rates, and holding a new level of expertise.
+There comes a point in every high-achieving founder's journey where the work evolves, but the brand doesn't keep up.
+It's a subtle shift at first.
+You're achieving deeper results, commanding higher rates, and holding a new level of expertise.

 The Hidden Cost of Brand Debt